AlainJulien/public-sector-cloud-BI-analytics/docs/use_case_2_finops.md

 -   Budget Governance: several MDAs overspent on a YTD basis *input %* : Forecast indicates possible budget issues in Q3 if no intervention is done
--   Waste & Optimization: Significant spend is linked to Idle resources : Untagged costs leads to reduced financial transparency and weakens chargeback () / showback (IT/cloud cost to BUs) models
+-   Waste & Optimization: Significant spend is linked to Idle resources : Untagged costs leads to reduced financial transparency and weakens chargeback (resources paid for by departments or agencies) / showback (IT/cloud cost presented to BUs) models
 -   Provider Strategy: High concentration risk as some MDAs are rely heavily on AWS : Some MDAs show multi-clod fragmentation which can lead to complex governance